How does a Masterson Method session work?

-Can I ride or work my horse before the massage?
+Can I ride or work my horse before the session?

 As a rule, no. It is easier for the horse to release tension when his muscles are “cold,” preferably before he works out.

-Can I ride my horse after the massage?
+Can I ride my horse after the session?

 The best thing for the horse after a session is to move around comfortably, either hand-walking, a light ride on a loose rein, or ideally, turnout.

-Many horses do well with once per month.
-Race horses, and others that are highly competitive in full training, may benefit from more massages.
-While horses will benefit from a single treatment, the effects of massage will diminish over a period of time.
-Frequency of massage depends on your horse’s issues, health, and activity level.
+Many horses do well with once a month.
+Horses that are highly competitive and in training, may benefit from more sessions.
+While horses will benefit from a single treatment, the effects of bodywork will diminish over a period of time.
+Frequency of bodywork depends on your horse’s issues, health, and activity level.